Animals at The Walled Garden Moreton

 Welcome to The Animal Acre!
-Attached to the play park and family area of The Walled Garden, this space is home to diverse range of friendly faces who aren’t just here to look cute for our visitors, they all allow for enriching learning opportunities for our students who attend EMA.
+Attached to the play park and family area of The Walled Garden, this space is home to a diverse range of friendly faces who aren’t just here to look cute for our visitors, they all allow for enriching learning opportunities for our students who attend EMA.

 In 2025 we launched out Animal Adoption Scheme!
 Find out more here!